tarleb/panluna/README.md

 end
 ```

-Save it to a file ``
+Save it to a file `panluna-reader.lua` and call pandoc with

-Call pandoc with

     pandoc --from=panluna-reader.lua ...